laravel/bootcamp.laravel.com/resources/docs/installation.md

 php artisan migrate
 ```

-If you refresh your new Laravel application in the browser at [http://localhost](http://localhost), you should now see a "Register" link at the top-right.
+If you refresh your new Laravel application in the browser, you should now see a "Register" link at the top-right.
 Follow that to see the registration form provided by Laravel Breeze.

 <img src="/img/screenshots/register.png" alt="Laravel registration page" class="rounded-lg border dark:border-none shadow-lg" />